allenyin/reading_list/_posts/2023-02-13-neuronalCorrelationsAndDimReduction.md

 As is typical Byron Yu/Aaron Batista fashion, this paper presents a clever application of dimensonality reduction (specifically factor analysis).

 Neuroscience literature often presents pairwise statistics to characterize neural populations (i.e. average spike-count correlations before and after learning BMI).
-They first propose that that this measure $$r_{sc}mean$$ needs to be complemented by the pairwise metric standard-deviation $$r_{sc}SD$$, then connect how the changes in this pair of pairwise metrics relate to population-level metrics obtained through dimensionality reduction.
+They first propose that that this measure $r_{sc}mean$ needs to be complemented by the pairwise metric standard-deviation $r_{sc}SD$, then connect how the changes in this pair of pairwise metrics relate to population-level metrics obtained through dimensionality reduction.

 ![motivation]({{ site.baseurl }}/assets/umakantha_figure1c.png){: .center-image }